Custom type

 ...

-We can see that the type declared for the http_proxy family is type: proxy.
-Very simple.
-For example in the address it is not necessary to specify the domainname type nor the allow_ip parameter:
+We can see that the type declared for the http_proxy family is now type: proxy.
+It’s perfectly natural in the Rougail style.

 rougail -m firefox/ --types types/proxy -u yaml -yf config/01/config.yml

 The CLI output is entirely standard and does not specifically mention the call to a new type.
 The result is the same as usual, as if the type declaration were omitted, which is what we want.
-We want the same behavior.
+We want the same behavior as usual.

 ╭────────────── Caption ───────────────╮